sanka-p/comp-architecture/notes/VLSI/04-Logic-Synthesis.md

 **Generic gates:**
 - Well-defined Boolean function (AND, OR, NOT, XOR)
 - No transistor-level details
-- Cannot estimate delay/power accurately
+- Cannot estimate area, delay, power accurately
 - Used for early optimization (technology-independent)

 **Standard cells:**